 Baby’s Developments at Week 10

-Your baby is now the size of a prune, measuring 1.22 inches and weighing approximately 4 grams.
+At the 10th week of pregnancy, your baby is now the size of a prune, measuring about 1.22 inches and weighing approximately 4 grams.
 The tissues and organs are developing rapidly.
 The tiny heart is beating excitedly at a rate twice as fast as yours!

 - Baby’s vital organs are fully in place and functioning – though they will continue to grow and mature till the end of pregnancy